 Tagged with: felon illegalRead More »

-Johnston v.
-State Assuming, without deciding, that the Second Amendment protects a convicted felon’s right to bear arms, we will apply the intermediate level of scrutiny to determine whether the N.C.
+: Our Court of Appeals held, Assuming, without deciding, that the Second Amendment protects a convicted felon’s right to bear arms, we will apply the intermediate level of scrutiny to determine whether the N.C.
 Firearms Act violates plaintiff’s substantive due process rights.